Luke Cummo: Early career

-Cummo fights out of Long Island, where he attended Chaminade High School (class of 1998) in Mineola, New York and works with (Matt Serra) Serra Jiu-Jitsu and Ray Longo's IMAA.
+Cummo fights out of Long Island, where he attended Chaminade High School (class of 1998) in Mineola, New York, and works with (Matt Serra) Serra Jiu-Jitsu and Ray Longo's IMAA.
 Although his grappling ability has been improving, his primary style remains Muay Thai kickboxing.
 He also holds a Brazilian Jiu-Jitsu purple belt.
-He graduated Nassau Community College with a degree in Biology.
+He graduated from Nassau Community College with a degree in Biology.

 Cummo began his professional mixed martial arts career in 2002, fighting exclusively in the Ring of Combat promotion in New Jersey.
 Over two-and-a-half years, he amassed a record of 3 wins and 2 losses.

 The Ultimate Fighter 2

 In 2005, Cummo was selected to be a contestant on The Ultimate Fighter 2 season.
 He gained recognition on the show due to his personality, vegan and unorthodox diet (which according to Joe Rogan includes urine therapy when sick), his striking ability and his love of comic books.
 He was also the last person picked for a team on the show, fighting throughout the show as the underdog.

 In his first fight, Cummo defeated Anthony Torres by unanimous decision after three rounds.
 In the semi-finals, Cummo faced Sammy Morgan and won by knockout via a knee at 2:05 of the second round.
 After winning two exhibition fights, he made it to the finals against Joe Stevenson.